killianmuldoon/doca-platform/docs/api.md

-Spec to control the desired behavior of rolling update.
+RollingUpdateDPU is the rolling update strategy for a DPUSet.